slidevjs/slidev/docs/features/draggable.md

+---
+layout: feature
+description: |
+  Move, resize and rotate elements by dragging them with the mouse.
+---

 # Draggable Elements

 Draggable elements give you the ability to move, resize and rotate elements by dragging them with the mouse.
 This is useful for creating floating elements in your slides.